 - describe situations not intended to be captured by the duty to report

 - discuss examples of contamination where the duty to report may arise

 - set out the consequences of not reporting contamination when required, including prosecution and the penalty amounts that apply

 - outline how the EPA decides if the contamination is significant enough to need regulation, and what actions the EPA may take

 To report land contamination to the EPA

-- Download and complete the new contaminated land notification form (DOC 54KB)
+- complete the contaminated land notification form (DOC 54KB)

-- post it to Contaminated Land Management, Environment Protection Authority, PO Box A290, Sydney South, NSW 1232
+- post: Contaminated Land Management, Environment Protection Authority, PO Box A290, Sydney South, NSW 1232

-The EPA publishes a List of NSW contaminated sites notified to the EPA, which indicates that the notifier considers that the site is contaminated and warrants reporting to the EPA.
+The EPA publishes a list of NSW contaminated sites notified to the EPA.